 Is all this too 3-years-ago for you tastes?
-Why not try FPGA computation.
+Why not try FPGA computation?

-numba compiles a subset of python to run on CPUs or GPUs; this sound uninspiring, but it turns out to be amazing because the debugging affordances are really good when you can switch between a python interpreter and a C compiler for the same code.
+numba compiles a subset of python to run on CPUs or GPUs; this sound uninspiring, but it turns out to be amazing because the debugging affordances are excellent when you can switch between a python interpreter and a C compiler for the same code.
 It generates C loops from plain python, which is incredible.
 OTOH the GPU stuff is not seamless and requires a little too much parallelism hinting to be plausibly useful to amateurs like me.

 Taichi is a physics-simulation-and-graphics oriented library with clever compilation to various backends including CUDA and cpus.